Camira suburb profile

 Camira property market performance

-Sales activity has been moderate, with 24 houses and only 2 units sold in the past 12 months.
-Houses are selling quickly, with a median of 16 days on the market, while units are taking considerably longer at 68 days, suggesting a slower turnover in the unit market.
+Sales activity for houses has been active, with 43 houses sold over the last 12 months.
+Houses are spending a median of 48 days on the market, suggesting a steady demand for properties in the area.

 Camira demographics